djwasser/M3iPiZeroW/README.md

+# THIS NO LONGER WORKS
+Instructions below and current code do not result in working system.
+No timetable for a fix.

 # M3iPiZeroW
 This repo is my attempt to set up a headless PI Zero W with no additional dongles that can continuously scan the proprietary M3i broadcasts and implement the BLE services for:
 * Cycling Power (including cadence info)